smithers54/azure-docs/articles/vpn-gateway/point-to-site-vpn-client-configuration-radius.md

 You can create VPN client configuration files for RADIUS certificate authentication that uses the EAP-TLS protocol.
 Typically, an enterprise-issued certificate is used to authenticate a user for VPN.
 Make sure that all connecting users have a certificate installed on their devices, and that your RADIUS server can validate the certificate.

 >[!NOTE]
+>User certificates must be used, a machine certificate will not work for RADIUS auth with Azure VPN Gateway.

+>[!NOTE]
 >[!INCLUDE [TLS](../../includes/vpn-gateway-tls-change.md)]
 >